SNOUK DESIGN NOTES BLOG

 -

-Crafted progression to account for the full potential of the concept.
+Crafted progression while accounting for the full potential of the concept.

 -